albino/cyberman/README.md

 You can deploy cyberman however you want, using Plack.
 Just make sure you pass `-E production` - this disables detailed error pages which could be a security risk, and tones down the logging.

+## WHOIS server

+The WHOIS server is written in Perl 6 (what do you think I am, a luddite?!) so you need to install that first, along with Panda, a package manager.
+Then, install the dependencies for the WHOIS server: `cat whoissrv/DEPENDENCIES | xargs -n 1 panda install`.
+Edit the values in the `whoissrv` section of `config.yml` and then start the server as root.

+The WHOIS server is not supported on Windows at this time.

 ## Questions, fan mail, etc

 Feel free to join `#cyb` on `irc.cyberia.is`!